The Prime Geodesic Theorem for $\mathrm{PSL}_{2}(\mathbb{Z}[i])$ and Spectral Exponential Sums: Introduction

-\end{theorem} The first assertion~\eqref{main} has been announced in the author's short report~\cite{Kaneko2020}.
-We do not wish to see the second term on the right-hand side of~\eqref{main}, but it can be neglected if $\Delta \leqslant V^{(3+2\eta)/4}$.
-In principle, the unwieldy term $V^{3}(\log V)^{2}$ grows out of the fact that the explicit formula (Lemma~\ref{Nakasuji}) in three dimensions is not optimal unlike in the case of $\PSL_{2}(\Z)$, and it ends up dominating the first term even if $\eta < 1/2$ at the moment.
-On the other hand, the estimate~\eqref{main-smooth-explicit-formula} is shown by appealing to the smooth explicit formula~\cite{BalogBiroCherubiniLaaksonen2019} (cf.~\cite[Theorem 3.1]{SoundararajanYoung2013}) whereby we are led to bounds of better quality within a \textit{bulk range} of $\Delta$.
-We will produce a sophisticated version of~\eqref{main-smooth-explicit-formula} in Theorem~\ref{second-moment-2} which contains both the parameters $\theta$ and $\eta$.
-For a general cofinite $\Gamma$, Balkanova et al.~\cite[Theorem 1.2]{BalkanovaChatzakosCherubiniFrolenkovLaaksonen2019} proved that the left-hand side of~\eqref{main} is bounded by $V^{18/5} \Delta^{-2/5} (\log V)^{2/5}$.
-This is of course weaker than Theorem~\ref{second-moment} when we stick to $\Gamma = \PSL_{2}(\mathcal{O})$.
-Their analysis relies upon the Selberg trace formula, whereas we will utilise the Kuznetsov formula instead --- the latter is known to be more powerful for estimations.
-Needless to say, the bound~\eqref{main} enunciates the following (with taking $\eta = 1/2$ as in~\cite{BalkanovaChatzakosCherubiniFrolenkovLaaksonen2019}): \begin{corollary} For $1 \ll \Delta \leqslant V$ we have
+The first assertion~\eqref{main} was announced in the author's report~\cite{Kaneko2020}.
+On the other hand,~the estimate~\eqref{main-smooth-explicit-formula} is shown via the smooth explicit formula in~\cite{BalogBiroCherubiniLaaksonen2022}, thus resulting in better bounds in a bulk range of $\Delta$.
+A generalised version of~\eqref{main-smooth-explicit-formula}~is given in Theorem~\ref{second-moment-2} that contains both the parameters $\eta$ and $\theta$.
+For any cofinite $\Gamma$, Balkanova et al.~\cite{BalkanovaChatzakosCherubiniFrolenkovLaaksonen2019} have shown that the second moment is $O(V^{18/5} \Delta^{-2/5} (\log V)^{2/5})$, which is weaker than Theorem~\ref{second-moment} when $\Gamma = \PSL_{2}(\mathcal{O})$.
+Their argument relies on the Selberg trace formula, whereas we use the Kuznetsov formula over Gaussian integers instead --- the latter is known to be more powerful for estimations.
+Direct corollaries of~\eqref{main} include the following. \begin{corollary} Keep the notation as above.
+For $1 \ll \Delta \leq V^{11/12}$ and any $\epsilon > 0$, we~have~that